Talk to an Advisor

 SIMPLE IRA

-A SIMPLE IRA, or Savings Incentive Match Plan for Employees Individual Retirement Account, is a type of retirement account that is offered by many small businesses in the United States.
-It allows both employees and employers to contribute to a retirement savings account.
+A SIMPLE IRA, which stands for Savings Incentive Match Plan for Employees Individual Retirement Account, is a type of retirement savings plan in the United States that allows both employees and employers to make contributions.
+It’s particularly popular among small businesses due to its simplicity and lower costs compared to other retirement plans like 401(k)s.